-Next to selecting an outboard, choosing the right propeller is one of the most important purchasing decisions a boater can make.
+Next to selecting an outboard motor, selecting the right propeller is one of the most important purchasing decisions a boater can make.
 The type, size, and design of your propeller have a direct impact on acceleration, top speed, fuel economy, and even engine life.
 Yamaha designs and manufactures propellers for every Yamaha outboard motor and every application.

-Your outboard motor came with a Yamaha propeller chosen to perform well over a range of applications, but there may be uses where a different propeller would be more appropriate.
+Your outboard motor came with a Yamaha propeller selected to perform well over a range of applications, but there may be uses where a different propeller would be more appropriate.
 Your Yamaha dealer can help you select the right propeller for your boating needs.
 Select a propeller that will allow the engine to reach the middle or upper half of the operating range at full throttle with the maximum boatload.
-Generally, chose a larger pitch propeller for a smaller operating load and a smaller pitch propeller for a heavier load.
-If you carry loads that vary widely, chose the propeller that lets the engine run in the proper range for your maximum load but remember that you may need to reduce your throttle setting to stay within the recommended engine speed range when carrying lighter loads.
-For instructions on propeller removal and installation, see page 59.
+Generally, select a larger pitch propeller for a smaller operating load and a smaller pitch propeller for a heavier load.
+If you carry loads that vary widely, select the propeller that lets the engine run in the proper range for your maximum load but remember that you may need to reduce your throttle setting to stay within the recommended engine speed range when carrying lighter loads.
+To check the propeller, see page 59.